samuelhward/LOCUST_IO/README.md

 #to get a quick glimpse of what you're working with, LOCUST_IO can also plot input/output data:
 from processing import plot_input plot_input.plot_equilibrium(my_equilibrium)
-#(you can also stack plots onto the same axis object with the ax arguement)
+#(you can also stack plots onto the same axis object with the ax arguement - see example_project)

 #to check what data two objects share, use .compare():